Klumz/comp130-journal/README.md

 ### [4] [An Active Model For Facial Feature Tracking](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.29.1837&rep=rep1&type=pdf)

-This paper provides a system that tracks face and facial features in an MP4 video sequence, as well as an experiment showcasing its notable results.
+This paper provides a system that tracks face and facial features in a video sequence, as well as an experiment showcasing its notable results.
 It works in real-time, and should be applicable on consumer hardware provided it receives further development.

+*"The system uses an initial colour processing step for finding a rough estimate of the position, size, and inplane rotation of the face, followed by a refinement step driven by an Active Model.
+The latter step refines the previous estimate, and also extracts local animation parameters.
+The system is able to track the face and some facial features in near real-time, and can compress the result to a bitstream compliant to MPEG-4 Face & Body Animation."*

 ### [5] [Perceptual User Interfaces using Vision-based Eye Tracking](http://www.cc.gatech.edu/cpl/projects/multicameyetracking/papers/PrePrint.pdf)